Oru Vidukadhai Oru Thodarkadhai

 Oru Vidukadhai Oru Thodarkadhai or is a 1979 Indian Tamil-language film directed by M. A. Kaja.
-The film was remade in Malayalam as Oru Thira Pinneyum Thira.
+The film stars Vijayan, Shoba and Vijay Babu.
+It was remade in Malayalam as Oru Thira Pinneyum Thira.

 Plot

 Thyagarajan and Kamala are in love but are separated due to unforeseen events in their lives.
 Kamala has moved to New Delhi and is married off to a philandering husband who has no affection for her.
 Years later, Thyagarajan joins an office in a managerial role and, to his surprise, finds that Kamala works under him.
 As time rolls Kamala learns that Thyagarajan's wife, a sports fan, has deserted him for his close friend Bhaskar, a basketball player.
 The erstwhile lovers unhappy in their personal lives become supportive of each other.
 The rest of the story unveils whether Kamala and Thyagarajan find happiness in their lives or remain unhappy.